 Gemeinsam mit Ronald Hochreiter (Webster University), Daniel Huppmann (IIASA), Gerold Petritsch (EVN, ÖGOR) und Leopold Sögner (IHS) organisiere ich den 15. ÖGOR Workshop über Mathematische Ökonomie und Optimierung in der Energiewirtschaft vom 25. bis 26.6.2020 an der Webster University Wien.
 Offizielle Ankündigung.

 I am organizing the minisymposium on Optimization and Model-Free Learning at the SIAM Conference on Mathematics of Data Science (MDS20).

-We will organize five workshops at the Erwin Schrödinger Institute in Vienna within the thematic program Computational Uncertainty Quantification: Mathematical Foundations, Methodology and Data in summer 2020:
+We will organize five workshops at the Erwin Schrödinger Institute (ESI) in Vienna within the thematic program Computational Uncertainty Quantification: Mathematical Foundations, Methodology and Data in spring 2020:

 A position for a PhD student is available within a cooperation with the University of Udine, the details are here.

 The position has been filled in the meantime.

 From left to right: Gudmund Pammer, Amirreza Khodadadian, Caroline Geiersbach, Leila Taghizadeh, Benjamin Stadlbauer, Gerhard Tulzer, Clemens Heitzinger.
 (Not shown: Andreas Buttinger-Kreuzhuber, Gregor Mitscha-Eibl.)

 You should have an excellent background in (stochastic) partial differential equations and/or numerical analysis.
 You should be able to write numerical codes in systems such as Julia, Matlab, or Mathematica.